CarnegieMellon-PlantD/PlantD-operator/README.md

 ## Documentation

+For how to install PlantD, see [installation guide](https://plantd.org/docs/tutorial/installation/).

-For more detailed information about how to install and use PlantD, see our full [documentation](https://plantd.org/docs/tutorial/concepts).
+For more information about PlantD, see [PlantD website](https://plantd.org).

 ## Development